 So what you can do is, record a test with an active screen, modify it as needed while leveraging as many features as you can from it and “Save as” a new test without the active screen.
 This ensures that your tests are easy on disk space at the same time you get to use the active screen to your benefit while it was needed.

-That is some brief insight into the topics, password encoder and Active screen.
+This is some brief insight into the topics, password encoder, and Active screen.

 The next article is going to be about an Expert view, Step generator, and we will try to include some checkpoints too.
 Feel free to post your questions in the comments section below.